Memphis Domestic Violence Lawyer

 Are you facing charges for domestic violence in Tennessee?
 Call the Law Office of Stephen R. Leffler, P.C. today at (901) 509-9112 or contact us online to schedule a meeting with our domestic violence attorney in Memphis!

-What Constitutes Domestic Violence in Tennessee?
+What is Considered as Domestic Violence in Tennessee?

 You can be charged with domestic violence if an alleged assault is committed against: